Internectio/Locuscraft/README.md

 Community tasks have a few similarities to posts.
 Like posts community tasks are always associated with a specific entry/interest.
 They also have their own feed on the activity feed like posts, and will be sortable/filterable.

 They are different from posts in that they contribute to other users of Locuscraft, rather than to the entertainment or knowledge of the individual.
-You could call this the "build" part of the Locuscraft motto.
+This part of Locuscraft involves both building and sharing.
 To compensate users for completing tasks and doing their part, community points are awarded to the user.

 Community tasks will vary based on the entry they are associated with, but examples include: